ibnsultan/swap/readme.md

 **VARIABLE SCOPES**

-a variable scope is the settings within which the variable is declared.
-All the inner functions (`njia`) have access to the variables that are from the outer function, unlikely the inner functions the outer functions do not have access to their Inner functions.
+a variable scope is the settings within which the variable is declared, All the inner functions (`njia`) have access to the variables that are from the outer function, unlikely the inner functions the outer functions do not have access to their Inner functions.

 **eg. 11**